dzeez/testdoc/publish.md

 ---
 ## One more step
 The final step is to submit your project URL to [this form](https://forms.gle/UmPXoB9yhZt3TVRe6).
-I will collect all the projects and set up a page with links to all of them.
+We will collect all the projects and set up a page with links to all of them.